schalkw-gmail-com/poker/README.md

 4 - the integer values of the ranks, should be moved to the Ranks enum for
     better logical reading, seeing that it is directly related to each rank

+5 - error handling should be improved to be more granular, in order to pinpoint which card in the array
+    is invalid